Knowledge base

-This guide details how to import data from iCloud using rClone on kDrive Infomaniak.
+This guide details how to import iCloud data using rClone on kDrive Infomaniak.

 Preamble

-- Since Apple does not offer an API like its competitors, one solution to retrieve documents from an iCloud Drive is to install the kDrive macOS app to synchronize the icloud folder, which should be in your library.
+• Since Apple does not provide an API like its competitors, a solution to retrieve documents from an iCloud Drive is to install the kDrive macOS app to synchronize the icloud folder, which should be in your library.
 The guide below offers a solid alternative.

-- kDrive supports rclone streaming upload via WebDAV, up to 50 Go (extendable to 100 Go) to prevent abuse, with automatic error handling if the limit is exceeded without prior specification of the size via
+• kDrive supports rclone streaming upload via WebDAV, up to 50 Go (extendable to 100 Go) to prevent abuse, with automatic error handling if the limit is exceeded without prior specification of the size via Content-Length.

 Installing rclone on your computer

-- Install rclone from a terminal application on your device by entering the following command:
+1. Install rclone from a Terminal-type application on your device by typing the entire following command:

 sudo -v ; curl https://rclone.org/install.sh | sudo bash